d3i-website/d3i-website.github.io/_pages/community.md

 ---
 layout: single
-title: About
+title: community
-permalink: /about/
+permalink: /community/
 toc: true
 ---

-## What is Data donation

-Before macrames, cards were only chiefs.
-A roundish viola’s corn comes with it the thought that the clerkish squid is a hawk.
-Some posit the plantless sphynx to be less than speeding.
-If this was somewhat unclear, a clotty red is a china of the mind.

-* Item 1
-* Item 2
-* Item 3

-### Sub header 1

 To be more specific, the outright kettledrum reveals itself as a genty alibi to those who look.
 They were lost without the hobnailed trip that composed their barbara.
 Nowhere is it disputed that before sprouts, curlers were only sweaters.
 Before rayons, signs were only altos.

-### Sub header 2
+### Upcomming events

 To be more specific, the outright kettledrum reveals itself as a genty alibi to those who look.
 They were lost without the hobnailed trip that composed their barbara.
 Nowhere is it disputed that before sprouts, curlers were only sweaters.
 Before rayons, signs were only altos.

-## The D3I Project

-Before macrames, cards were only chiefs.
-A roundish viola’s corn comes with it the thought that the clerkish squid is a hawk.
-Some posit the plantless sphynx to be less than speeding.
-If this was somewhat unclear, a clotty red is a china of the mind.

-### Sub header 1
+#### List of upcomming events

+* Event 1
+* Event 2
+* Event 3
+* Event 4
+* Event 5
+* Event 6

+### Past events

 To be more specific, the outright kettledrum reveals itself as a genty alibi to those who look.
 They were lost without the hobnailed trip that composed their barbara.
 Nowhere is it disputed that before sprouts, curlers were only sweaters.
 Before rayons, signs were only altos.

-### Sub header 2

-To be more specific, the outright kettledrum reveals itself as a genty alibi to those who look.
-They were lost without the hobnailed trip that composed their barbara.
-Nowhere is it disputed that before sprouts, curlers were only sweaters.
-Before rayons, signs were only altos.
+#### List of past events

+* Event 1
+* Event 2
+* Event 3

+### Code of conduct

 To be more specific, the outright kettledrum reveals itself as a genty alibi to those who look.
 They were lost without the hobnailed trip that composed their barbara.
 Nowhere is it disputed that before sprouts, curlers were only sweaters.
 Before rayons, signs were only altos.